 As Covid restrictions ease, employees are starting to return to the workplace, but many will have suffered a great deal of personal stress or loss as a result of the pandemic.
 It’s therefore crucial that employers offer the right support and enable employees to access the leave available to them when they need it most.

-Some organisations are now operating a variety of different policies covering many forms of leave to ensure everyone is supported no matter what the circumstances.
+Some organisations are now operating a variety of different employee leave policies, covering many forms of leave to ensure everyone is supported no matter what the circumstances.

 “Recent debates in the media have highlighted the demand for more variety of leave, including for menopause or for grandparents who are also caretakers or guardians of grandchildren,” remarks Suzanne Hurndall, relationship director at hr inspire.
 “Different types of leave should be available for employees as part of an overall toolkit to help improve the wellbeing of staff as and when they need access to more time off work.”